-Forests on Arran Visitor Guide
+Isle of Arran Forests Visitor Guide

 Arran Forests

-The forests of Arran cover more than a quarter of the island’s landmass and are almost entirely located in the south in what is known as ‘the lowlands’.
+The forests of Arran cover more than a quarter of the island’s landmass and are almost entirely located in the south in what is known locally as ‘The Lowlands’.
+If you weren’t already aware, the Highland Boundary Fault divides Arran in half as it travels from the southwest of Scotland all the way to the northeast, roughly from Arran to the town of Stonehaven.

-Like elsewhere in Scotland, this fault line causes the landscape to be vastly different in the areas on either side which is why you find so many rough gorges, waterfalls and mountains (Corbetts) on the northern half of Arran and so many dense forests on the low-lying southern half.
+Like elsewhere in Scotland, this fault line causes the landscape to be vastly different in the areas on either side, which is why you find so many rough gorges, waterfalls, and mountains (Corbetts) on the northern half of Arran, and so many dense forests on the low-lying southern half.

 Arran Forests